 Secondly, while aluminium bikes are lighter than many of the alternatives, are still heavier than some of the other options on this list (such as carbon fibre).

-What is a Carbon Fibre Bike Frame?
+What is a Carbon Fiber bike frame?

 Carbon fibre bike frames are made from woven strands of carbon fibre which are then bound together by a resin binder.
 This process makes a very strong but lightweight material.
-This combination of a low weight but strong frame makes carbon fibre one of the best options for a road bike.
+This combination of a low-weight but strong frame makes carbon fibre one of the best options for a road bike.
 Bike frames made from carbon fibre allow for a faster and easier ride, especially in road bike racing where weight is very important.

 What is a composite bike frame and how is it different from a carbon fibre bike frame?